MacBook Air M3 15-inch Review: Bigger Is Better?

 The 15-inch Air weighs 1.51 kg (3.3 lbs) versus 1.24 kg (2.7 lbs) for the 13-inch.
 That half-pound difference is real.
 You feel it in a backpack after a mile of walking.
 You notice it when you shift the laptop on your lap during a long session.

-But here’s the thing: the 15-inch Air is still lighter than virtually every Windows 15-inch laptop on the market.
+For perspective: the 15-inch Air is still lighter than virtually every Windows 15-inch laptop on the market.
 It’s lighter than a 14-inch MacBook Pro.
 It’s remarkably thin at 11.5mm.
 Apple’s engineering team earned their paychecks here — this doesn’t feel like a “big laptop.”
 It feels like a normal laptop.
 The 13-inch feels like a small one.

 Bag compatibility is worth mentioning.
 The 15-inch fits in most laptop bags designed for 15-inch machines but won’t slide into the compact sleeves and sling bags that the 13-inch handles.
 If your daily carry setup is built around ultraportability, the size jump matters.